 Honors Recognition and Graduation with Honors

 All completed honors course work taken at Texas A&M is designated as such on a student’s permanent transcript, showing that the student has taken part in this enhanced curriculum.
 To graduate with History Honors, a student must fulfill the History Honors requirements outlined above and graduate with a 3.5 cumulative GPR and a 3.25 GPR in honors courses.
-After graduation, a student transcript will designate that a student has achieved the distinction of History Honors, as well as any university-wide honors distinctions and/or the College of Liberal Arts honors distinction the student has completed.
+After graduation, a student transcript will designate that a student has achieved the distinction of History Honors, as well as any university-wide honors distinctions and/or the College of Arts and Sciences honors distinction the student has completed.

 For further information please contact: